The database

 Query language

-The whoosh database uses the whoosh query language which is much more advanced than the query language in the Papis database.
+The Whoosh database uses the Whoosh query language which is much more advanced than the query language in the Papis backend.

-The whoosh query language supports both AND and OR, for instance
+The Whoosh query language supports both AND and OR and other wildcards.
+For instance:

 papis open '(author:einstein AND year:1905) OR title:einstein'